telerik/kendo-react-dropdowns/docs/dropdownlist/api.md

 #### data `Array`

-Defines the array of data items (objects, strings, or numbers) which represents the DropDownList options.
+Defines the array of data items (objects, strings, or numbers) which represent the DropDownList options.

 #### defaultItem `Object|String|Number`